-The TPiS 1T 1086 L5.5 is a thermopile sensor with integrated signal processing.
+The TPiS 1S 0185 is a thermopile sensor with integrated signal processing.
 It provides as a member of the CaliPileTM family factory calibration data stored in the sensors EEPROM.
-It features a confined field of view in an isothermal TO-39 package which ensure fast adaptation to ambient temperature changes.
-The technology of a high sensitive thermopile combined with a smart data treatment allows for much more than the traditional temperature measurement of remote objects.
-Once configured via the I2C interface an interrupt output can be used to monitor fast temperature changes and an over-temperature of remote objects.
+It features a wide field of view in an SMD package which ensure fast adaptation to ambient temperature changes.
+The low sensitivity thermopile is ideal for high temperature applications.
+Combined with a smart data treatment it allows for much more than the traditional temperature measurement of remote objects.
+Once configured via the I2C interface an interrupt output can be used to monitor fast changes and the over-temperature of remote objects.